How Indoor Steps Can Protect Your Glucose—and Your Budget

 All sources verified December, 2025.

-Sources include CDC primary guidance, NIH-indexed research, and peer-reviewed studies documenting indoor walking, post-meal movement, insulin sensitivity, and glucose stabilization.
+Sources include CDC primary guidance, NIH-indexed research, and peer-reviewed studies documenting indoor walking, post-meal movement, medication sensitivity, and glucose stabilization.

 Centers for Disease Control and Prevention (CDC) — Being Active With Diabetes

-Federal guidance confirming that any movement, including indoor walking, improves insulin sensitivity and glucose control.
+Federal guidance confirming that any movement, including indoor walking, improves lowering of sugar sensitivity and glucose control.

 https://www.cdc.gov/diabetes/managing/active.html